-SCON or Signaling Congestion, this message is sent by SG to the AS for informing that a point code is congested.
+SCON or Signaling Congestion, this message is sent by SG to the AS to inform that a point code is congested.

 DUPU or Destination User Part Unavailable conveys the status of an SSN on an SS7 point code.

 DRST, or Destination Restricted message, conveys to the AS from the SG that a remote ss7 point code is restricted.

-User data Message, this is the user application message, which carries the actual ss7 messages for m3ua users.
+User data Message is the user application message, which carries the actual ss7 messages for m3ua users.

 SCTP services for M3ua